robert-hoff/AdventureGameMk1/README.md

 # AdventureGameMk1

-Testbed for third-person RPG games, features an animated character and interactable environment.
+This game is made for demonstrating and learning Unity.
+It features a third-person animated character and a cabin and lake scene.

 ![Game screenshot](https://cgdmg.dev/wp-content/uploads/2020/03/AdventureGameMk1-screen.png)

+## Running the game

-After opening the project in Unity, load the Main scene in the folder Assets/Scene.
+After opening the project in Unity, load the Main scene in the folder Assets/Scenes.
 The project is compatible with Unity version 2019.2

 ## Controls